Take a look around historic pub which has just reopened after huge six-figure revamp

-Historic Sheffield pub dating back 400 years undergoes refurbishment - take a look inside
+Historic pub near Sheffield dating back 400 years undergoes refurbishment - take a look inside

 A historic pub near Sheffield has just reopened after a huge, six-figure revamp which includes the addition of a new bar and extended alfresco and outdoor areas able to accommodate up to 250 people.